 Strategies can assist traders in identifying and exploiting the greatest intraday chances in both range and trending markets.

 When using RSI in trading, traders must also be aware of overbought and oversold signs.
-While the default RSI setting is 14 periods, day traders can alter it to 6 to 9 periods to get more overbought and oversold signals.
+While the default RSI settings is 14 periods, day traders can alter it to 6 to 9 periods to get more overbought and oversold signals.
 These levels should ideally correlate to levels of support and resistance.

 If RSI is low: